⚡ Key Takeaways: Starting a TCG in 2026 (TL;DR)

 For Creators: Low Startup Costs, High Potential

-With the traditional manufacturing model, starting a card game business could cost $10,000 - $50,000+.
+- Traditional Cost: With old-school manufacturing, starting a card game could cost $10,000 - $50,000+.

-When pricing your products, consider:
+When pricing your products, consider these three factors:

 For Resellers: Investing in Inventory and Expertise